appium/appium-flutter-driver/README.md

     - `WEBVIEW` context manages the WebView contents over Appium UiAutomator2/XCUITest driver
 - (**Recommended** if possible) Appium UiAutomator2/XCUITest drivers must be sufficient to achieve automation if the application under test had `semanticLabel` properly.
 Then, the accessibility mechanism in each OS can expose elements for Appium through OS's accessibility features.
 Then, this driver is not necessary.
     - For example, [Key](https://api.flutter.dev/flutter/foundation/Key-class.html) does not work in the Appium UiAutomator2/XCUITest drivers, but can work in the Appium Flutter Driver
-    - https://github.com/flutter/flutter/pull/138331 will introduce `identifier` for `Semantics` and `SemanticsProperties`, then it will be `resource-id` and `accessibilityIdentifier` for Android and iOS, then UiAutomator2/XCUITest drivers also can handle `Key` without this driver
+    - Flutter 3.19 may have [`identifier` for `SemanticsProperties`](https://api.flutter.dev/flutter/semantics/SemanticsProperties/identifier.html) (introduced by https://github.com/flutter/flutter/pull/138331).
+It sets `resource-id` and `accessibilityIdentifier` for Android and iOS, then UiAutomator2/XCUITest drivers also can handle `Key` without this driver
         - `"appium:disableIdLocatorAutocompletion": true` would be necessary to make `resource-id` idea work without any package name prefix like Android compose.
         - e.g. https://github.com/flutter/flutter/issues/17988#issuecomment-1867097631